Should Your Business Accept Cryptocurrency?

 Every small business owner dreads the well-wishing customer who wants to pay for a small transaction with a credit card.
 Those 2-4% credit card transaction fees add up and can quickly affect small businesses’ bottom lines.
 Luckily, cryptocurrency allows companies to avoid those hefty fees by charging a low flat fee.
 Cryptocurrency transactions are also faster than traditional ones, taking less than 90 minutes to complete on average.

 Cryptocurrency transactions also come with merchant protections since all transactions are final.
-There are no fraudulent chargebacks as is sometimes the case with debit cards.
+There are no fraudulent chargebacks as is sometimes the case with debit cards - although crypto debit cards can change this.
 Businesses can also easily integrate their cryptocurrency wallets with their POS systems, which means that there is not a significant additional investment.

 One of the best benefits of accepting cryptocurrency for international businesses is that crypto minimises exchange rates and associated fees.
 All goods are valued at a universal price that transcends country borders.